 Even I will carry, and will deliver you.”

 There was a time, a few years ago now when I made a concerted effort to slow down the greying process.
 Every time I saw a grey hair, I’d pluck it out!
 Then one hair turned into three, and three into 9, and before I knew it I had lost the battle.

-When I was younger, I wanted to look older but once I started to get older I wasn’t quite sure it was a good idea.
+When I was younger, I wanted to look older but once I started to get older I wasn’t quite sure it was such a good idea.
 Now I think to myself, what’s the use, who am I trying to impress anyway?

-I’ve learned a lot from my experiences, grown through my mistakes, and realize I have a lot left to go….at least in the area of wisdom.
+I’ve learned a lot from my experiences, grown through many mistakes, and realize I have a lot left to go….at least in the area of wisdom.
 Wisdom is an attribute I’ve been praying about since I was 14 years old.
 I remember reading about the value of wisdom in the Bible and thought it would be a good idea to start praying about that now.
-Here I am 37 years later and the prayer remains the same, but I wonder, would I be any different now if I hadn’t prayed those prayers….
+Here I am 39 years later and the prayer remains the same, but I wonder, would I be any different now if I hadn’t prayed those prayers….

 James 1:5 “If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.”

 If I have learned one thing through the years, God answers prayer.

 I’ve seen far too many instances of answered prayer in my life and listened to too many instances of Gods faithfulness in other’s lives to think otherwise.
 From miraculous healing, to God meeting a need, the times of God’s intervention are too numerous to count.

 Jeremiah 33:2-3 “Thus says the LORD who made the earth, the LORD who formed it and established it, the LORD is His name: Call to Me, and I will answer and show you great and unsearchable things you do not know.”